 While visiting Paris, don’t visit the Louvre museum just in daytime, I highly recommend visiting the illuminated Louvre Museum in the evening.
 The Louvre Museum is home to some of the most beautiful paintings which makes it a must for an art aficionado.
 Even if you are short on time, try to spare a few hours from your Paris itinerary in the late afternoon hours so that you can catch a glimpse of the shinning Louvre pyramid when the sun sets.
-I’m going to present some of the less-known and interesting facts about Louvre Museum.
+I’m going to present some of the less-known and interesting facts about the Louvre Museum.